 A look at the ancient history of Surat shows that it was ruled by Hindus for a significant period of time, and later it was invaded and remained a colony of Mughals and many other foreign invaders who captured the city for its port, Hazira.
 Surat port was a significant place as it enabled the rulers to connect with other countries in order to expand the trade and multiply the profit.

-1. Dandi History.
 Dandi is the place where the popular Dandi march was carried out by Mohan Das Karamchand Gandhi in 1930.
-Mahatma Gandhi marched from Sabarmati to Dandi against the tax levied on salt during the British rule.
+Mahatma Gandhi marched from Sabarmati to Dandi against the tax levied on salt during British rule.
 Dandi March or Salt March was participated by many followers of Gandhi Ji and was a prominent movement of India’s freedom struggle.

-3. Suvali Beach.
 The Suvali beach or Swally beach is located nearly 20km from Surat and one may visit there by any local transport like a taxi or a bus.
-The beach is covered with black and grey colour sand which is a sight of amusement for the visitors.
+The beach is covered with black and grey color sand which is a sight of amusement for the visitors.
 The beach is known to be the cleanest among all the beaches of India.
 Suvali Beach is one of the best tourist places to visit in Gujarat.

-To reach Surat, you will need to cover a total distance of about 1,154, 290, 2,023, 1,249 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
-Here are the details on how you can reach here via following means of public transportation.
+To reach Surat in Gujarat, you will need to cover a total distance of about 1,154, 290, 2,023, 1,249 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
+Here are the details on how you can reach here via the following means of public transportation.

-By Road.
-If you are residing in the neighbouring cities and states, then travelling to Surat by road would be a fairly good decision.
+If you are residing in the neighboring cities and states, then traveling to Surat by road would be a fairly good decision.
 To travel, you can reach here by buses, taxis and if you prefer to travel at your own pace, then self-drive here.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here